‘Trust used to flow upwards to experts and authority - now it’s flowing sideways to strangers, peers and neighbours.’

 Rachel Botsman, Author & Trust Expert

 Whether you’re looking for a holiday rental, a ride home, a place to work, or furniture to rent, there’s a sharing economy platform for you.
 Every day it seems that a new one is either born or booming.
-With the total value of the global sharing economy predicted to increase to US$335 billion by 2025, from a mere US$15 billion in 2014, we’re still just at the start of something very big.
+With the total value of the global sharing economy predicted to increase to US$600 billion by 2027, from US$113 billion in 2021, we’re still just at the start of something very big.
 And it’s easy to see why this new economic model is so popular and successful.

 From monetising under utilised assets, to providing affordable access to high value items, to reducing the environmental impact of consumption, the benefits are numerous.
 And these benefits are crystal clear to millennials - the generation largely responsible for driving the sharing economy’s growth.
 Less interested in ownership and more interested in experiences, digital-first Gen Y have fully embraced the model.